TheLord45/tpanel/README.md

 > Replace `<path>/<to>/` with the path to your Qt installation (usualy `/opt/Qt`).

-If everything compiled successfull and installed, you can start the application.
+If everything compiled successful and installed, you can start the application.
 There is a setup dialog included.
 It depends on the operating system of how this setup looks like.

 ## Compile for other operating systems